chenxwh/OneDiffusion/README.md

 You can run the gradio demo with:
 ```
-python gradio_demo.py --captioner molmo # [molmo, llava]
+python gradio_demo.py --captioner molmo # [molmo, llava, disable]
 ```
 The demo provides guidance and helps format the prompt properly for each task.
-By default, it loads the Molmo for captioning source images, which significantly increases memory usage.
+- By default, it loads the Molmo for captioning source images, which significantly increases memory usage.
 You generally need a GPU with at least $40$ GB of memory to run the demo.
-Opting to use LLaVA can reduce this requirement to about $\approx 27$ GB, though the resulting captions may be less accurate in some cases.
+- Opting to use LLaVA can reduce this requirement to $\approx 27$ GB, though the resulting captions may be less accurate in some cases.
+- You can also manually provide the caption for each input image and run with `disable` mode.
+In this mode, the returned caption is an empty string, but you should still press the `Generate Caption` button so that the code formats the input text properly.
+The memory requirement for this mode is $\approx 12$ GB.

+Note that the above required memory can change if you use higher resolution or more input images.

 ## Qualitative Results